sachaservan/QuietOT/README.md

 ```
 <b>Note:</b> If installing OpenSSL manually on Mac, then you will need to update the library path in the Makefiles to point to the correct directory.

+#### Troubleshooting (MacOS)
+If you see "library 'crypto' not found", try:
+1. Check if OpenSSL is properly installed: `brew list openssl`
+2. Verify the OpenSSL path: `brew --prefix openssl`

+## Hardware Requirements
+Memory: At least 4GB RAM recommended

+Processor:
+  - Basic version works on any x86_64 processor
+  - AVX512 acceleration requires Intel processor with AVX512 support.

+Expected performance:
+- With AVX512: ~1,200,000 OT/s
+- Without AVX512: ~500,000 OT/s on Linux
+- Without AVX512: ~1,200,000 OT/s on M1 Mac

 <br><br>

 ## Quick Start